muhweziasaph/Internship-week-1/README.md

 # Internship-week-1 at Zentrix African Technology Institute Nakawa
-This is my first week  internship GitHub repository
+This is my first week  internship GitHub repository. week 1 report attached.
-## Project: Personal Homepage
+## week 1 Project: Personal Homepage
 This is a simple personal homepage created using HTML only, as part of Week 1 of my internship in full stack web development.
 ## Objectives
 - Learn basic HTML structure